'A touch can speak a thousand words': Soothing touch can ease hurt feelings

 "It just requires two bodies doing a very natural thing, socially appropriate and yet it seems to have a very specific effect … that is very plausible given everything else we know in neuroscience and psychology about opioids, oxytocin, all these systems that mediate social bonding."

-Much of our understanding on bonding comes from studies of newborns and mothers.
+Much of the understanding on bonding comes from studies of newborns and mothers.

 - Skin-to-skin cuddles help moms, babies